 - The steering takes a little while to get used to.

-- It doesn’t fold up completely which makes it difficult to store.
+- It doesn’t fold up completely, which makes it difficult to store.

-6. Micro Mini Original Kick Scooter
+Micro Kickboard Mini Original Scooter

 Scoot in Style